modula3/cm3/m3-sys/m3cc/gcc/gcc/config/c4x/c4x.md

 ; The current low overhead looping code is naff and is not failsafe ; If you want RTPB instructions to be generated, apply the patches ; from www.elec.canterbury.ac.nz/c4x.
-This will utilise the ; doloop_begin and doloop_end patterns in this MD.
+This will utilize the ; doloop_begin and doloop_end patterns in this MD.
 (define_expand "decrement_and_branch_on_count"
   [(parallel [(set (pc)